501(c) 3 Corp.

 The goal of the Booker T. Washington Inspirational Network is to form an alliance of thinkers, writers, speakers, business persons, activists, entertainers and others committed to the vision and ideals of Booker T. Washington.

-It is the life and legacy of this exceptional man that causes us at the dawn of the 21st century, some 150 years after his birth and ninety years after his death, to consider his vision for racial and economic advance.
-That causes us to revisit his deep spiritual and economic wisdom and to believe that the liberating truth of his words is as applicable today for the progress of our race, or for any advancing race for that matter, as it was when it was first spoken many years ago.
+It is the life and legacy of this exceptional man that causes us in the early part of the 21st century, some 150 years after his birth and ninety years after his death, to consider his vision for racial and economic advance.
+A vision that causes us to revisit his deep spiritual and economic wisdom and to believe that the liberating truth, of his words, is as applicable today for the progress of our race, or for any advancing race for that matter, as it was when it was first spoken many years ago.

 Gloria is a great-granddaughter of Dr. Booker T. Washington and is the Founder and President of the Booker T. Washington Inspirational Network, Inc., BTWIN.
 It is Gloria's belief that it was not by accident that she was born into the bloodline of Booker T. Washington.
 She, instead, believes that it was a God given gift to provide her a platform from which to share with others the profound spiritual and economic wisdom and the liberating truth embodied in the words and actions of her great-grandfather.
 Though he was a man of his time, the principles that Booker T. Washington taught and lived by are as relevant today as they were a century ago.